 You may have noticed I have been quiet on the blogging front over the past month or so.
 I have been quietly working on a project which is due to launch tomorrow.

 In September I applied for funding from Auckland Council as part of the Love Food Hate Waste Fund.
-With that funding I planned on setting up NZ’s first solidarity fridge.
-The solidarity fridge started in Spain and from there the concept has been adopted by other countries and cities such as Germany, Argentina, Belgium, Frome‘s community fridge, and Dubai’s sharing fridge.
-I named my fridge a community fridge as the fridge would be located in a new community space, the Griffith’s Gardens, also launching at the same time.
+I planned on setting up NZ’s first community fridge.
+The concept of a solidarity fridge started in Spain, and has been adopted by other countries and cities such as Germany, Argentina, Belgium, Frome‘s community fridge, and Dubai’s sharing fridge.
+I chose the name ‘Community Fridge’ as the fridge would be located in a new community space, the Griffith’s Gardens, also launching at the same time.
 After a lot of planning, health and safety documents, friends to recruit and cafes to approach, the fridge is finally launching, on Wednesday 30th November.

-I first heard about the solidarity fridges through my friend who had used them in Germany.
+Solidarity fridges first came to my attention through my friend who had used them in Germany.
 Having an interest in sharing economies and food waste I thought it sounded like a wonderful idea.
 Not long after hearing about this idea funding became available through Auckland Council for a Love Food Hate Waste event or initiative.
 From there the idea started to become a reality.

 How does the fridge work?

 Members of the public and local businesses can donate any surplus food they may have.
 Most food rescue initiatives in Auckland require large amounts of food, the community fridge is great for anyone who has only a small amount of food to donate.
 Anyone can help themselves to the food in the fridge.
 Take what you need, leave what you don’t.
-The fridge is checked and cleaned twice daily by a team of volunteers.
+Twice daily volunteers check and clean the fridge, which is probably more often than your fridge at home!
 Any food that is not safe to eat will be composted on site in the Hungry Bin worm farm provided by Auckland Council.
 A full food safety plan has been developed specially for the fridge, as well as an induction manual for the volunteers.
 The fridge is located on the corner of Mayoral Drive and Wellesley Street West, at the Griffiths Gardens.
 The fridge will be open 24/7 until the 23rd of December 2016.

 - Fresh fruit and vegetables – they must be mould free